mihdalal/sawyer_control/README.md

 3. Now open another terminal and run your algorithm on the sawyer

-In terms of running algorithms on the sawyer, you can simply plug in the sawyer environments directly into your launch script the same you use any other gym environment: The sawyer env follows the same API.
+In terms of running algorithms on the sawyer, you can simply plug in the sawyer environments directly into your launch script the same you use any other gym environment: The sawyer env follows the OpenAI Gym API.

 ## Features to come:
 * End Effector reaching environment